lctr/wysk/compiler/syntax/README.md

   Thus while `|` indicates a pattern guard in Haskell, it is simply treated as a delimiter for function definition binding groups.
-* semicolons are generally expected to terminate a declaration, with the exception of top level function definitions and data declarations, where we are able to determine boundaries upon encountering the aforementioned vertical pipe `|`.
+* semicolons are generally expected to terminate a declaration, with the exception of import statements, top level function definitions and data declarations, where we are able to determine boundaries upon encountering the aforementioned vertical pipe `|`.
 In general, either a keyword, semicolon, or pipe must separate distinct declarations.
 * function definition argument patterns may be *guarded* by boolean predicates in a manner most similar to that of match arm predicates in *Rust*.
 * the keyword `impl` is used for class instances over the `instance` keyword found in *Haskell*, weakly alluding to the `impl` blocks found in *Rust*.
+This has no special meaning and was entirely chosen for brevity.
 * curly braces are required in `class` and `impl` declarations, with semi-colons strictly necessary within these two syntactic contexts.
 * class contexts are found in the same position in type signatures as their *Haskell* counterparts, but are wrapped in vertical pipes instead of relying on the implication arrow `=>`.
 This makes parsing a bit easier.
-Additionally, syntax sugar is planned to shorten long and repetitive constraints such as `|Class a, Class b, Class c, Class d, ... |`.
+Additionally, plans for syntax sugar to shorten long and repetitive constraints such as `|Class a, Class b, Class c, Class d, ... |` is currently under consideration.

 ## Grammar
 Below is the EBNF grammar for *Wysk*, with concatenative commas omitted for brevity.